 You will be assessed to work out the level of help you’ll get, and you’ll be regularly reassessed to make sure you’re getting the right benefits.

-The quickest way to get help regarding PIP is to phone:
+The quickest way to get help regarding PIP is to call the PIP enquiry line

 Monday to Friday, 8am to 6pm